 The choice of name for this great Ansø knife could hardly be more appropriate.

 The incredibly clear line and the choice of materials that go hand in hand with it, make the Monte Carlo appear both discreet and noble and sporty and relaxed.
-The handle is an open titanium construction, which is connected on the back by a colored anodized titanium backspacer.
-The open design makes it very easy to clean the knife after use, for example if dirt is on the inside.
+The handle is an open construction with handle scales made of brushed zirconium, which is connected on the back by a colored anodized titanium backspacer (gray on this version).
+The open construction allows you to clean the knife very easily after use, for example if there is dirt on the inside.

-For the blade, the veteran and excellent RWL-34 steel was used, which has proven to be an excellent blade steel over the years.
+For the blade, the veteran and excellent RWL-34 steel was used, which has proven itself over the years as an excellent blade steel.
 This alloy, invented by Damasteel in Sweden, is produced using a powder metallurgy process and is basically an update to the American and popular 154CM steel.
 By the way, the abbreviation RWL stands for Robert Waldorf Loveless, one of the most important knifemakers of all time, who loved to use this steel for his blades.
 RWL-34 has a high edge retention and a very good corrosion resistance so that you can work with food completely harmless.

 The real highlight of the Monte Carlo, however, besides the great looks, is the closure technology.
 Strictly speaking, you don't have a real lock here, but a so-called friction folder.
 This means that the blade is only held by two detent balls to the right and left of the blade root, which gives you a very smooth blade action and an incredibly defined engagement of the blade.